Mubotics7157/a3-field-math-527dj/README.md

    }
    ```
    Accepting a `Distance` parameter lets callers provide tolerances in any unit.
-2. Bind a temporary helper (for instance, `controller.rightBumper().onTrue(Commands.runOnce(() -> fieldVectorTo(...))))`) so you can sample the vector in sim.
+2. Bind a temporary helper (for instance, `controller.a().onTrue(Commands.runOnce(() -> fieldVectorTo(...))))`) so you can sample the vector in sim.
 Watch the `Drive/TargetDirection` log: if the target is forward and left, expect positive X and negative Y. Adjust the math until the signs feel correct, then delete the temporary binding.
 3. **Checkpoint 3:** When the logged vector aligns with your intuition from Stage 1, remove the temporary helper and keep this method for the next stage.

 ## Stage 4 — Drive to a Waypoint